-In addition to pile driving, Graham will use innovative techniques when completing bridge demolition.
-The existing WABS structure and Arboretum onramp will be demolished using a sawcut and pick method.
-Essentially, Graham will sawcut large portions of the bridge structure, load them on to trucks, and haul them from the jobsite for offsite processing and recycling.
+Graham is using innovative techniques when completing bridge demolition.
+The existing WABS structure and Arboretum onramp are being demolished using a sawcut and pick method.
+Essentially, Graham sawcuts large portions of the bridge structure, loads them onto trucks, and hauls them from the jobsite for off-site processing and recycling.
 Using this method for demolition eliminates vibration-generating activities associated with traditional demolition methods and onsite processing of materials.